CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

 - Acceptable work would be turning work in to the class on time.
 Make sure that assignments aren't late and have a passing build.
 - Acceptable work would contain work being completed to the highest level of completion.
 Use concepts that we have learned to class and apply it to the work on projects.
 - Acceptable work would also consist following the Honor Code from Allegheny College with work in the class.

 #### Unacceptable Conduct

-- Unacceptable work would consist of being turning in work late after a certain deadline.
+- Unacceptable work would consist of being turning in work late after the posted.
-- Unacceptable work would also consist of not following other class rules and taking advantage of the system of the class.
+- Unacceptable work would consist of not following other class rules and taking advantage of the system of the class.
-- Unacceptable work would also contain not doing the work in the class and not turning in assignments of the class.
+- Unacceptable work would contain not doing the work in the class and not turning in assignments of the class.